 |15||Drew Dober||23–9 (1 NC)|

 Prior to UFC 31 in 2001, the Lightweight Title was known as the Bantamweight Title.
 The Strikeforce Lightweight Title was seemingly unified with the UFC Lightweight Title on April 20, 2013, when Benson Henderson defeated Gilbert Melendez.

+At UFC 162, Chris Weidman defeated Silva to win the Middleweight Title.
+Weidman's reign came to an end when he was beaten by Luke Rockhold at UFC 194.
 At UFC 199, Michael Bisping won the Middleweight Title and eventually lost it to the returning GSP at UFC 217.
-On December 7, 2017, Robert Whittaker was promoted as the Middleweight Champion, having won the Interim Title at UFC 213.
+As GSP vacated the title due to complications with ulcerative coltis, on December 7, 2017, Robert Whittaker was promoted as the Middleweight Champion, having won the Interim Title at UFC 213.

 The Light Heavyweight Title was known as the Middleweight Title prior to UFC 31 (May 4, 2001).
 In 2007, the Pride World Middleweight Championship was unified with the UFC Light Heavyweight Title on when Quinton Jackson defeated Dan Henderson at UFC 75.

 The UFC Light Heavyweight Title has been held by the likes of Frank Shemrock, Tito Ortiz, Randy Couture, Vitor Belfort, Chuck Liddell, Quinton Jackson, Forest Griffin, Rashad Evans, Lyoto Machida, and Mauricio Rua.